-• What is the Lazarus Group.
+- What is the Lazarus Group.

-• Their State Sponsorship and Connections.
+- Their State sponsorship and connections.

-• How they are recruited and trained.
+- How they are hired and trained.

 While tensions of warfare continue to rise around the world, the threat of cyberattacks and cyber warfare is no different.
 Few names worry cybersecurity experts as much as the Lazarus Group.
 This skilled hacking group is believed to be supported by the North Korean government.
 They have been behind some of the largest and most audacious cyberattacks on global financial systems.